wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

 Every region will need to provision its own reverse proxy machines because multi-region deployments are only possible when each individual region uses reverse proxies to forward traffic to the fleet of webservers for that region.

-Here I have used one build machine running  in the gb-lon to perform the builds for all regions of the multi region deployment but you could have a different build machine in/for each region and that would encapsulate each region nicely and make it simpler to have different teams responsible for primary, and secondary and even tertiary regions.
+Here I have used one build machine running  in the gb-lon to perform the builds for all regions and providers of the multi region deployment but you could have a different build machine in/for each region and that would encapsulate each region nicely and make it simpler to have different teams responsible for primary, and secondary and even tertiary regions.

 ---------------------

 #### EXAMPLE 1 (PRIMARY REGION Linode running gb-lon)

-Shown below are my template configurations if I want to deploy a primary region of gb-lon and a secondary region of nl-ams for my application on the linode platform.You need to take a similar approach with other providers if you want to deploy to multiple regions.
+Shown below are my template configurations if I want to deploy a primary region of gb-lon and a secondary region of nl-ams for my application on the Linode platform.You need to take a similar approach with other providers if you want to deploy to multiple regions within the same provider.

 For this example, you first need to deploy a build machine in the gb-lon region which you can do by following [this](https://www.wintersys-dev.uk/Agile%20Deployment%20Toolkit/Tutorials/linode/build-machine/)

-TEMPLATE FOR THE PRIMARY REGION (gb-lon)
+##### TEMPLATE SETTINGS FOR THE PRIMARY REGION (gb-lon)

-When you make a multi region deployment the advice is that you should set the BUILD_IDENTIFER to include the region that is being deployed to, for example, testdeploy-gb-lon for the gb-lon domain and testdeploy-nl-ams for the nl-ams domain under linode.
-I have one build machine in the gb-lon region.
+When you make a multi region deployment within one provider, the advice is that you should set the BUILD_IDENTIFER to include the region that is being deployed to, for example, testdeploy-gb-lon for the gb-lon domain and testdeploy-nl-ams for the nl-ams domain under linode.

 Highlighted in red are the settings in the templates that you need to take particular care with when making a multi-region deployment

+##### THE TEMPLATE THAT WILL PROVISION THE MACHINES OF THE PRIMARY REGION

 \###############################################################################################
 \# Refer to: ${BUILD_HOME}/specifications/specification.md